Skip to main content

 Once synchronization process is over, the script will automatically stop both clients and copy all the contents of the /data directory to your snapshot S3 bucket.
 That may take from 30 minutes to about 2 hours.
 During the process on the dashboard you will see lower CPU and RAM utilization but high data disc throughput and outbound network traffic.
 The script will automatically start the clients after the process is done.

-Note: the snapshot backup process will automatically run ever day at midnight time of the time zone were the sync node runs.
+Note: The snapshot backup process will automatically run ever day at midnight time of the time zone were the sync node runs.
 To change the schedule, modify crontab of the root user on the node's EC2 instance.

 1. Configure and deploy 2 RPC Nodes